billxby/ISEF-ML-wildfires-risk-prediction-in-quebec/README.txt

 For additional questions or help on running certain parts of the code, please email: xubill0707@gmail.com

+See pip_list.txt for the required libraries and the python version.
+A few of the files are Jupyter Notebooks, be ready to run .ipynb files.
+Python should be able to run on any OS with the right python version installed.

 Here is an explanation of each folder and subfolder's use:

 1. /data: